-Students should choose German IV CP if they have completed German III CP and want to continue in German or have below an 85 in German III Honors.
+Students should choose German IV CP if they have completed German III CP or have below an 85 in German III Honors.

 NOTE: This course may be offered concurrently with German V CP.
 Alternating course content will be offered, if needed.